BettercareHealth/bettercare/pmc/pmc-3-hypertensive-disorders-of-pregnancy.md

 Patients with pre-eclampsia can be divided into 4 grades of severity:

 1.	**Pre-eclampsia**.
-A diastolic blood pressure of 90 to 109 mm Hg and proteinuria, and/or a systolic blood pressure of 140 to 159 mm Hg, plus proteinuria.
+A diastolic blood pressure of 90 to 109&nbsp;mm&nbsp;Hg and proteinuria, and/or a systolic blood pressure of 140 to 159&nbsp;mm&nbsp;Hg, plus proteinuria.

 2.	**Severe pre-eclampsia**.
 Any of the following:
-	*	A diastolic blood pressure of 110 mm Hg or more and/or a systolic blood pressure of 160 mm Hg or more on 2 occasions, 4 hours apart, plus proteinuria.
+	*	A diastolic blood pressure of 110&nbsp;mm&nbsp;Hg or more and/or a systolic blood pressure of 160&nbsp;mm&nbsp;Hg or more on 2 occasions, 4 hours apart, plus proteinuria.
-	*	A diastolic blood pressure of 120 mm Hg or more and/or a systolic blood pressure of 170 mm Hg or more on 1 occasion, plus proteinuria.
+	*	A diastolic blood pressure of 120&nbsp;mm&nbsp;Hg or more and/or a systolic blood pressure of 170&nbsp;mm&nbsp;Hg or more on 1 occasion, plus proteinuria.

 3.	**Imminent eclampsia**.
 These patients have symptoms and/or signs that indicate that they are at extremely high risk of developing eclampsia at any moment.
 The diagnosis does not depend on the degree of hypertension or the amount of proteinuria present.